harness/developer-hub/docs/platform/pipelines/input-data-preprocessing.md

 Enable following settings at account level to use this feature:

 - **Show checkbox to Save Blank Fields as Empty String**: This setting, when enabled, will show the checkbox **Save Blank Fields as Empty String** both while creating the Input Set and during Pipeline Run form.
-2. **Default value of Blank Fields as Empty String** - When enabled, this setting will automatically select the checkbox **Save Blank Fields as Empty String** by default.
+- **Default value of Blank Fields as Empty String**: When enabled, this setting will automatically select the **Save Blank Fields as Empty String** checkbox.

 ![](./static/blank_field_as_empty_account_setting.png)